 In this video our Chief Admiral Nurse and CEO, Hilda Hayo, provide some tips about what delirium is, how you can recognise it, what causes it, and what you can do about it.

 If you think someone is experiencing delirium, contact theirGP for an urgent assessment and advice.
 If a GP is unavailable and the confusion or disorientation has come on suddenly or seems severe, contact the duty doctor who, if necessary, will arrange an ambulance.

 How is delirium treated?

-The doctor may request blood and urine tests and will be able to decide on appropriate treatment.
+The doctor may request blood and urine tests to help them decide on appropriate treatment.
 They may also want to review any medication that could be contributing to the delirium.

-There is also evidence that delirium can be prevented by targeting potential causes.
-You can avoid some of the causes of the confusion, like constipation, dehydration and infection, by ensuring the person stays well hydrated, observes hand hygiene and follows any advice they’re given about wound care and medical devices (such as urinary catheters).
+There is some evidence that delirium can be prevented by reducing the risk of potential causes, like constipation, dehydration and infection.
+Ensuring the person stays well hydrated, practises good hand hygiene, and follows any advice they’re given about wound care and medical devices (such as urinary catheters) may help.
 If possible, you should also avoid the person moving beds or wards in hospital.

 What can I do to help someone with delirium?

-If you have contacted the person’s GP and are awaiting treatment, there are a few things you could do to make the situation a little easier for them:
+If a person is experiencing delirium, there are some things you could do to make the situation a little easier for them:

-use familiar photos and objects to distract the person and provide familiarity
+Show them favourite photos and objects to distract them and provide familiarity

-avoid too much stimulation and having too many people around if possible
+Avoid too much stimulation like having lots of people around if possible